 The divergence in the rural and urban MPCE pattern is very high at the national level as compared with the state of Manipur according to results of the NSS.
-It is also seen from Table No.10.5 that the gap in the consumption expenditure between food and non-food is very wide at All-India level while in the case of Manipur it is not so.
+It is also seen from Table No.11.5 that the gap in the consumption expenditure between food and non-food is very wide at All-India level while in the case of Manipur it is not so.
 The average expenditure on food and non-food in the rural areas of Manipur for the year 2011-12 is found to be 54.12 % and 45.88 % as against 52.90 % and 47.10 % at All India level.
 Food items accounted for 52.45 % and non-food items accounted for 47.55 % in Urban Manipur.
-Thus the proportion of expenditure on food items has been greater than the expenditure under non-food items in Urban Manipur.
-The ratios of the expenditure in cereals alone under food items to the total expenditure in respect of rural areas of Manipur were 19.80 % as evident from Table No. 10.6 which shows the MPCE on food and non-food items separately for rural and urban areas of Manipur.
+Thus the proportion of expenditure on food items has been greater than the expenditure under non-food items in Urban Manipur for the year 2011-12.

+The ratios of the expenditure in cereals alone under food items to the total expenditure in respect of rural areas of Manipur were 19.80 % ( for the year 2011-12) as evident from Table

+No. 11.6 which shows the MPCE on food and non-food items separately for rural and urban areas of Manipur.